rdnfn/icai/README.md

 ### Inspecting results

 By default all experiment results are saved in the `./outputs/<DATE>_<TIME>` directory.
+The exact result file location is also printed to the console at the end of any (completed) `icai-exp` call.
 These outputs contain a full record of API calls, as well as intermediate states of the algorithm (proposed principles, clusters, distilled principles, etc.).
 Each result output follows the structure below:

 ```text
 ./outputs